 Fourth, the tribunal has interpreted the section 356OH attribution mechanic conservatively, requiring HMRC to demonstrate the connected-or-related relationship and the relevant-contribution threshold on each participant.
 Where the documentary record on either limb is thin, the tribunal has been willing to find against attribution.
 This makes the statutory anti-fragmentation rule slightly less aggressive in operation than its wording suggests, though the practical reach in cases with clear corporate-group or family relationships is still extensive.

-The Upper Tribunal jurisprudence on Part 8ZB and Part 9A is still developing.
-Sessions writing on contested cases should monitor the line and treat each FTT decision as an evolving rather than settled position.
-The Marson v Morton authority for the badges remains undisturbed.
+The Upper Tribunal jurisprudence on Part 8ZB and Part 9A is still developing, so treat each FTT decision as an evolving rather than settled position and watch the line as it matures.
+The Marson v Morton authority for the badges themselves remains undisturbed.

 What the badges do not do

 First, the badges do not override the statutory regime.
 Where Condition A, B, C or D is met, the statutory main-purpose test catches the transaction regardless of how the cumulative badges weight up.
-A taxpayer with seven investment badges and two trading badges can still be caught by Condition A if the documentary record at acquisition supports the disjunctive "main purpose, or one of the main purposes" wording.
+You can hold seven investment badges and two trading badges and still be caught by Condition A if your documentary record at acquisition supports the disjunctive "main purpose, or one of the main purposes" wording.
 The badges are evidence; the statutory regime is the operative test.

-Second, the badges do not produce a safe-harbour for any specific fact pattern.
+Second, the badges give you no safe harbour for any particular fact pattern.
 Long-held property can be trading on the right facts (badge 2 is just one of nine).
-Buy-to-let-and-occasionally-sell landlords can be trading on a portfolio frequency-based challenge (Pickford v Quirke).
+If you buy to let but sell occasionally, you can be trading on a portfolio frequency challenge (Pickford v Quirke).
 Single transactions can be trading (Iswera, Page v Lowther).
-Sessions writing on apparent safe-harbour patterns should treat each one as fact-sensitive rather than as automatic protection.
+Treat any pattern that looks like automatic protection as fact-sensitive instead, because that is exactly the assumption HMRC tests.